johtani/elasticsearch-ingest-csv/README.md

 This processor can parse CSV data and stores it as individual fields.
 This filter can also parse data with any separator, not just commas.

+## Fork contribution

-It handles multiple patterns: it will consider the first one matching.
+In this version the processor handles multiple patterns: it will consider the first one matching.
-At the moment, the key value of each map is not stored (for example `csv_pattern1`, `csv_pattern2` and `csv_pattern3` in the following example).
+There is also an optional field, `key_field`, that allows to store the key value of the matching pattern.

 ## Installation